 Tickets can be purchased via the ticket office, over the phone on 01253 775080 or online at www.fleetwoodtownfc.com .
 However, for high profile games tickets may not be available online for safety reasons and there may be security restrictions in place for over the phone and ticket office purchases.

-FTFC also has a standing order payment scheme on season tickets which enables supporters to pay for season tickets through a monthly instalment plan.
+FTFC operates a pay in full or pay monthly scheme on Onward Cards (season tickets) which enables supporters to pay for season tickets through a monthly instalment plan.

 Concessionary prices are available to the following supporters;